How do you find the best Graphic Designer for your Project?

-Basically, the better the understanding candidates have of the project, the easier it is for them to meet your expectations in a proposal.
+Basically, the better candidates understand the project, the easier it is for them to meet your expectations in a proposal.

 Tip 2: Understand basic graphic design skills

-A basic understanding of graphic design types or skills will help you when reviewing proposals.
+A basic understanding of graphic design types or skills will help you review proposals.

-Matching the skills you need for the abilities of the designer is a great way to ensure you will get the quality and type of work you are after.
+Matching the skills you need for the designer’s abilities is a great way to ensure you get the quality and type of work you are after.

 Tip 3: Go further than the portfolio

-You want to know a little bit more before committing to someone, however.
+However, you want to know a little bit more before committing to someone.